rxaviers/globalize-webpack-plugin/README.md

 *output* is the name scheme of the built files.

-*transformExclusions* an array of functions to test on filepaths, and optionally exclude matching files from the dependency transformations.
+*moduleFilter* is a function to test on filepaths, and optionally reject matching files from further processing.
 See [react-globalize-webpack-plugin](https://github.com/rxaviers/react-globalize-webpack-plugin) for an example usage.
+Globalize's internal modules are not processed by default.

 ## Example